podlite/podlite-specs/README.md

 </div>

-**Podlite is a block-based markup language designed for flexibility and ease of use.**
+**Podlite is a lightweight block-based markup language designed for flexibility and ease of use.**

 Unbound by any specific domain, programming language, or concept, Podlite stands out as a universal markup language.
 It's versatile enough to be successfully implemented across various development fields, from web development to scientific research.